B0yma/tdlib-dart/README.md

 ### Prebuilt binaries

 The tdlib binaries is built automatically using github actions and published on the [releases page](https://github.com/ivk1800/td-json-client-prebuilt/releases/).
-For android downnload from here => [ v1.8.31 releases](https://github.com/stellarNuke/tdlib-dart/releases/tag/v1.8.31).
-Follow the instructions below for each platform to configure flutter project to use tdlib

 ### Android